Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: PROPOSED CONTROL FRAMEWORK

 where $\bar{x}$ is the nominal state propagated by the nominal model, and $x$ is the actual state, then the target domain of the DNN controller becomes equal to the nominal model-based domain $\mathcal{S_\mathrm{nom}}$. \end{proposition}

 \begin{proof} The proof is trivial as the nominal DNN controller $\pi_\theta$ only receives the nominal state $\bar{x}$. \end{proof}

-That is, in the proposed framework, the DNN, which approximates MPC, serves as the nominal controller and is responsible only for controlling the nominal state, and the ancillary controller ensures that the actual state follows the nominal state, leaving the error dynamics between them same as (\ref{eq_error prop}) but with $\bar{u}(k)=\pi_\theta(\bar{x}(k))$.
-Note that $w(k)$ represents the disturbance caused by the sim-to-real gap, indicating the discrepancy of the state propagations between the source domain (nominal state) and the target domain (actual state).
+That is, in the proposed framework, the DNN serves as the nominal controller and is responsible only for controlling the nominal state, while the ancillary controller ensures the actual state follows the nominal state.
 The key idea is that the DNN receives only the nominal state, making its target domain the same as the nominal model-based domain $\mathcal{S_\mathrm{nom}}$.
-As a result, training the DNN to approximate MPC requires only MPC demonstrations from $\mathcal{S_\mathrm{nom}}$, without the need to access the full target domain $\mathcal{T}$.
-This approach enables effective imitation learning for MPC while eliminating the challenges caused by the sim-to-real gap.
-Therefore, using MPC demonstrations in $\mathcal{S_\mathrm{nom}}$, $\theta$ can be obtained as $\theta^*_{\mathcal{S_\mathrm{nom}}}$ through supervised learning:
+Thus, training the DNN to approximate MPC requires only demonstrations from \(\mathcal{S_\mathrm{nom}}\), without accessing the full target domain \(\mathcal{T}\).
+This enables efficient imitation learning of MPC while mitigating the sim-to-real gap.
+Accordingly, using MPC demonstrations from \(\mathcal{S_\mathrm{nom}}\), the network parameters \(\theta\) are obtained as \(\theta^*_{\mathcal{S_\mathrm{nom}}}\) through supervised learning:

 where $\bar{\xi}=[\bar{x}(0),\bar{x}(1), \cdots, \bar{x}(L_\mathrm{T}-1)]$ is the nominal state trajectory driven in $\mathcal{S_\mathrm{nom}}$ by $u_\mathrm{MPC}$, and $p(\bar{\xi}|u_\mathrm{MPC},\mathcal{S_\mathrm{nom}})$ is the probability distribution of $\bar{\xi}$ in $\mathcal{S_\mathrm{nom}}$.